 - Marywood University’s fiscal policies do apply if investigators will pay subjects out of funds awarded through a grant, contract or other award (i.e. Graduate Research Award, Research Initiation Funds, Professional Development Award, etc.).
 Investigators must submit specific documentation to FA for all participating subjects.

 For one-time payments $25.00 or under:

-Regardless of the funding source, where minors will be involved in research, payments must be made directly to the parent(s).
-Researchers need to consider not only the actual value of an incentive, but the perceived value.
-For instance, a minor might believe an older model iPod Nano to be a desirable incentive for participating in a study with high risks, even thought the researcher may feel that the incentive would be relatively inexpensive based on the procedures involved.
+Regardless of the funding source, where children will be involved in research, investigators must make payments directly to the parent(s) or guardian(s).
+Investigators need to consider not only the actual value of an incentive, but the perceived value.
+For instance, a child might believe an older model gaming device to be a desirable incentive for participating in a study with high risks, even though the investigator may feel that the incentive would be relatively inexpensive based on the procedures involved.

 10/05/2021: Updated formatting, definitions and some content (ethical considerations and raffles)